datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

     # Done - job handler should clean up workspace

-Its a short script that encapsulates a complete workflow.
+It's a short script that encapsulates a complete workflow.
 Think of it as the sequence of necessary DataLad commands you would need to do in order to compute a job.
 You can save this script into your analysis dataset, e.g., as ``code/analysis_job.sh``, and make it executable (such that it is executed automatically by the program specified in the :term:`shebang`)using ``chmod +x code/analysis_job.sh``.